bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 instead of happening at each integer value of :math:`t`, they are happening "infinitely fast".
 This is essentially the result of taking our limit to infinity.

-We can ask any questions that we usually would ask about random variables with Brown motion.
+We can ask any question that we would usually ask about random variables to the Wiener process at a particular :math:`t`.
 The next example shows a few of them.

 .. admonition:: Example 5: Weiner Process